 There won't be any changes to your water supply.
 In fact, doing this should help make sure there's enough for everyone.

-By Spring this year our reservoirs were full.
-But since then, we’ve seen the driest six months since 1850.
-We worked hard to keep everyone’s water flowing, by moving it around the network and fixing burst pipes and leaks quicker than ever.
+We’ve seen some rain recently, but this has come after one of the driest six months since 1850.
+During the summer we worked hard to keep everyone’s water flowing, by moving it around the network and fixing burst pipes and leaks quicker than ever.